 Julie is an Urban Sketcher who enjoys recording the world around her with her unmistakable style of drawing and painting.
-She has given a great deal of time to Makers’ Month events and once again is offering both free activities and workshops at the Norfolk Makers’ Festival.
+She always gives a great deal of time to Festival events, offering free workshops.

 What is it about your making skill that makes you enjoy it so much?

 I really enjoy working out on location recording the world around me, feeling the atmosphere of the place I am sketching.

 What does it mean to you personally and the way you live your life?

 Being involved with the Urban Sketching community for the past eight years has changed my life, meeting like-minded people from all over the world, sharing new experience both online and by joining monthly Urban Sketch Crawls around the country and abroad.
 It’s a great way to see the world.
 The community of Urban Sketchers is so huge now that many cities have an Urban Sketching group that meet regularly and it’s free.